 Any better recommendation?
 Hmm…

-It only takes clicks away to make a tasty food video.
-And, even better, no other skills are required!
+It's only clicking away to make a tasty food video.
+And, even better, no design skills are required!

 Let's check it out: